IDmy/deep-learning-models/art_generation/Readme.md

-This folder contains the model for art generation by Neural style transfer.
+This folder contains the model for art generation by Neural Style Transfer.

-There are two examples with a cat in Picasso adn Dali styles
+In order to use this model you need to download the pretrained model imagenet-vgg-verydeep-19.mat from http://www.vlfeat.org/matconvnet/pretrained/ to the folder "pretrained_model".
+Then you can run model.py to generate images presented in output folders.
+If you want to generate your own image then you need to choose content and style images and put them in images folder.

+Since, I like cats and artworks of Dali and Picasso, I have generated two examples with a cat in Picasso and Dali styles.
+You can even try to exclude cat and use one artwork as a content image with another as style one.

 <table width="100%">
     <tr>